Prepare your way to a stress-free move

 Papers in order

 Always keep important documents with you when moving.
 If you don’t already have a system for these types of papers, create one now that will be easy to unpack and implement in your new home.

-Another box you might want to keep close is one filled with handy tools like tape, labels, assembly tools, a flashlight, first aid kit, cleaning spray and cloth, stationery, chargers, candles, matches, toilet paper and safety products.
+Another box you might want to keep close is one filled with handy tools like tape, labels, assembly tools, a flashlight, first aid kit, cleaning spray and cloth, stationery, chargers, candles, matches, a step or pallet, toilet paper and safety products.

 Think outside the box

 Always label boxes and bags so that you know what’s in them without having to open them.
 Load heavy boxes first and pack the things you’ll need immediately, last, and vice versa.

 The last thing you might think about when moving is food.
 Don’t!
 A great way to save you time, money, and effort is to prepare and store food before you move.